Browsing and Arranging Layers

 4.2 At the file level

-Via this same kebab menu, you can also rename or delete your layers and layer groups.
+Via this same 3 dots menu, you can also rename or delete your layers and layer groups.

 Note: If you want to rename a layer, remember to validate the newly entered name by hitting the ENTER key on your keyboard.
 Then, the new title becomes underlined and the old layer name will disappear.